 Despite only six successes, many attempts were made, which resulted in some epic fails.
 One of the most epic failures is attributed to a man who boldly demanded that he was entitled to the bacon.
 His demand was granted but apparently, “when a ladder was brought that he might cut down the unctuous prize, he requested that some one else would do it for him, as if he got a grease-spot on his Sunday clothes his wife would scold him terribly.”
 Of course, such a pronouncement immediately lost him the prize, and he was advised to be off, as “he who fears is certainly not master at home, and has certainly rued having married.”

-An example of the oath taken by successful claimants was published in 1750.
-Accordingly, the couple knelt on two pointed stones near the church door and then the following oath was administered verbatim:
+An example of the oath taken by successful claimants was published a year after the birth of the Princesse de Lamballe.
+The 1750 oath had the couple kneeling on two pointed stones near the church door and then the following was administered to the verbatim:

 “You shall swear by Custom of our Confession

 By houshold brawls or contentious strife,